tinghanlin/warmup_project/README.md

 ## Challenges:
 * Computer Setup: I encountered many challenges using Virtual Box VM to control the robot.
 I would experience sudden extreme lags every hour and would be forced to send the shutdown signal to the VM. causing my temporary work not to be saved.
 Thanks to Colin, I am now able to use Virtual Box VM without experiencing extreme lags.
 Also thanks to David (TA), I am able to type even faster on the VM after adopting his tip in setting Virtual Box to low resolution mode.

-* Person Follower: Orginally, I had some difficulty understanding and interpreting the laser scan data.
-For example, I knew 0 degree is the front of the robot, but I didn't know what other degrees map to which direction.
+* Person Follower: Originally, I had some difficulty understanding and interpreting the laser scan data.
+For example, I knew 0 degree is the front of the robot, but I didn't know what other degrees map to which directions.
 For another exmaple, I didn't understand why there were always 0.0 distance values in the scanner data.
-Luckily, I was able to resovle these challegnes from finding this Turtlebot3 website (https://emanual.robotis.com/docs/en/platform/turtlebot3/appendix_lds_01/) and understand 0.0 meaning in class and from the TA.
+Luckily, I was able to resovle these challegnes from this Turtlebot3 website (https://emanual.robotis.com/docs/en/platform/turtlebot3/appendix_lds_01/) and understand 0.0 meaning in class and from the TA.

 ## Future work: